 Choose a good, descriptive title (The commonly-used "Welcome to the xyz Toastmasters site" is best avoided – it's very bland and rather dated).
 See http://support.toastmastersclubs.org/doc/item/home-page

-If you want instructions for the content editor, see http://docs.cksource.com/CKEditor_3.x/Users_Guide.
-If you want to actually experiment with the editor without fear of doing any damage, there is an online demo at http://ckeditor.com/demo#full
+If you want instructions for the content editor, there's a very comprehensive user guide at https://ckeditor.com/docs/ckeditor4/latest/examples/index.html.
+If you want to actually experiment with the editor without fear of doing any damage, there is an online demo at https://ckeditor.com/ckeditor-4/demo/.

 For details on uploading your own images, see http://support.toastmastersclubs.org/doc/item/adding-and-editing-page-content#images